hapinessjs/mongo-module/README.md

 The `Mongo` module is based on adapters.
 Included to the module, there is an adapter using mongoose and one using mongoose to manage gridfs.

-But you can create your own adapters if you want by following some required steps describe belows.
+But you can create your own adapters if you want by following some required steps described belows.

 ### Step 1